ivuorinen/starred/README.md

 - [obsidian-tasks-group/obsidian-tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) - Task management for the Obsidian knowledge base.
 - [ozntel/file-tree-alternative](https://github.com/ozntel/file-tree-alternative) - This Obsidian Plugin allows users to have a different file explorer experience.
 - [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) - A GitHub action to create a pull request for changes to your repository in the actions workspace
-- [piitaya/lovelace-mushroom](https://github.com/piitaya/lovelace-mushroom) - Mushroom Cards - Build a beautiful dashboard easily 🍄
+- [piitaya/lovelace-mushroom](https://github.com/piitaya/lovelace-mushroom) - Build a beautiful Home Assistant dashboard easily
 - [pikax/vue-composable](https://github.com/pikax/vue-composable) - Vue composition-api composable components. i18n, validation, pagination, fetch, etc. +50 different composables
 - [platers/obsidian-linter](https://github.com/platers/obsidian-linter) - An Obsidian plugin that formats and styles your notes with a focus on configurability and extensibility.
 - [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries